wasfyelbaz/wasfyelbaz/README.md

 - 🔭 I am a Cybersecurity student with lots of passion.
 - 🌱 Python is my favourite.
 - 👯 I’m looking to collaborate with content creators.
-- 🥅 2021 Goals: Contribute to Open Source projects.
+- 🥅 2022 Goals: Contribute to Open Source cybersecurity projects.
 - ⚡ Feel free to contact me.

 ### Languages (read / write):